COVID-19: The Impact of a Pandemic on Mental Health

 MENTAL HEALTH EFFECTS OF A PANDEMIC

-Mental health, as defined by the World Health Organization, is a state of well-being in which the individual realizes their own abilities, can cope with the normal stress of life, can work productively, and is able to make a contribution to their community (PAHO/WHO, 2020).
+Mental health, as conceptualized by the World Health Organization, is a state of well-being in which the individual realizes their own abilities, can cope with the normal stress of life, can work productively, and is able to make a contribution to their community (PAHO/WHO, n.d.).

 Pandemics disrupt the mental health of individuals and society on many different levels, one of them being widespread panic and increasing anxiety in people subjected to the real or perceived threats of the infectious agent.
 The mental health effects of a pandemic can impact health for many years, well past the precipitating event.
-These effects can compound the many challenges facing people who are already prone to mental health problems.
-For example, the prevalence of depression and posttraumatic stress disorder (PTSD) among populations following such an event is comparable to levels experienced following natural disasters and terrorist attacks (Galea, 2020).
+These effects can compound the many challenges facing people who are already prone to mental health problems (Galea, 2020).